MetLife Stadium: Accessibility and transportation

-MetLife Stadium is accessible by car via Exit 16W on the western spur of the New Jersey Turnpike (I-95) and is also located adjacent to NJ Route 3 and NJ Route 120.
+MetLife Stadium is accessible by car via Exits 16W and 19W on the western spur of the New Jersey Turnpike (I-95) and is also located adjacent to NJ Route 3 and NJ Route 120.

 Coach USA provides the 351 Meadowlands Express Bus service between MetLife Stadium and the Port Authority Bus Terminal.
 New Jersey Transit provides the 353 Bus service for select events between MetLife Stadium and Secaucus Junction.
+In 2026, NJ Transit opened the Transitway, a dedicated bus rapid transit (BRT) route for articulated buses from Secaucus Junction to MetLife Stadium.

-The Meadowlands Rail Line operates on event days between Meadowlands station and Hoboken Terminal via Secaucus Junction, where there is connecting service to Pennsylvania Station (New York City), Pennsylvania Station (Newark), and other New Jersey Transit rail operations.
+The Meadowlands Rail Line operates on event days between Meadowlands station and Hoboken Terminal via Secaucus Junction, where there is connecting service to New York Penn Station, Newark Penn Station, and other New Jersey Transit rail operations.
 The line opened to the public on July 26, 2009.

 MetLife Stadium enforces a clear bag policy, allowing only transparent bags no larger than 12”x6”x12” and small clutches of 4.5”x6.5”, with exceptions for medically necessary items after inspection.